Benton Harbor, Michigan: Government and politics

 The Michigan Treasury Department in 2009 sent a team to look into the city's finances.
 The team's report was a long list of mismanagement to the point that budgets were "effectively meaningless as a financial management tool."
 The city was $10 million underfunded in its pension fund and increasing budget deficits.
-In April 2010, Democratic Governor Jennifer Granholm appointed Joseph Harris as Emergency Financial Manager.
+In April 2010, governor Jennifer Granholm appointed Joseph Harris as Emergency Financial Manager.
 City staff was reduced by 30 to 70.

-Harris was given expanded powers under a new law signed in March 2011 by Republican Governor Rick Snyder.
+Harris was given expanded powers under a new law signed in March 2011 by governor Rick Snyder.
 Harris was previously the chief financial officer for the city of Detroit.
 On April 14, 2011, Harris suspended the decision-making powers of Benton Harbor's elected city officials, who can hold meetings but are not allowed to govern.
 The Michigan AFL–CIO president called the move "sad news for democracy in Michigan", but at least one city official, City Commissioner Bryan Joseph, supported it, saying the city had been mismanaged for decades.

 On January 4, 2012, city commissioners Marcus Muhammad and MaryAlice Adams held a press conference where they stated that if there was still an emergency financial manager administering the city when Benton Harbor hosted the Senior PGA Championship in May, an "Occupy PGA movement should sit in on the golf greens and driving ranges in protest."
-Occupy PGA did hold protest marches on multiple days during the tournament, but did not disrupt the tournament.
+Occupy PGA held protest marches on multiple days during the tournament, but did not disrupt the tournament.

 On January 11, 2013, the Emergency Financial Assistance Loan Board (ELB) voted to replace Harris as the Emergency Financial Manager (EFM) for the city.
 On February 1, 2013, the ELB appointed Tony R. Saunders II as the youngest Successor-Emergency Financial Manager for the city of Benton Harbor.

 Library service for the city is provided by the Benton Harbor Public Library.

 The town has a police department.

+Mayors since 1971

 Education

 The city is served by two institutions, Benton Harbor Area Schools within the Berrien Regional Education Service Agency, and Lake Michigan College, a two-year community college just east of Benton Harbor.